Sandbox47/upgraded-ballotsnarks/QuickStart.md

     - `bordaTournamentStyle`
     - `condorcet`
     - `majorityJudgment`
+Note that we always need to specify an election type even if we only test the encryption circuit.
+Then, the choice of election type does not make a difference as long as the number of ballot entries matches what you want to test.
+In such cases, we always chose `singleVote` (e.g., see the prepared test cases in `src/preparedInputs/testPreparedInputs` and the corresponding input files `src/preparedInputs/singleVote...`).
 - `<bits>`: Number of Bits to represent a ballot entry.
 This is provided as an integer value
 - `<election_key_i>=<election_value_i>`: Additional parameters specific to the election type.
 For the different election types, these are:
     - For `singleVote`: `nVotes=cand` (For $cand$ candidates).